TadghW/psychic-winner/readme.md

 _**Step 4 - Launch API + Integration Testing:**_

 While inside the virtual environment you can launch the API from the terminal with `python app.py`.
-Once the API is running, you can run the accompanying integration tests from the terminal with `pytest test_integration_tests.py`
+Once the API is running, you can run the accompanying integration tests from the terminal with `pytest test_integration_tests.py` (so long as you're in the virtual environment)